Karl Smesko: Early coaching career

+Walsh University (1997–1998)

 One of the local schools, Walsh University, had a suitable program, but the position came with a requirement to assist with the women's basketball program.
 He had never considered coaching women's basketball but he accepted the opportunity.
-He assisted the head coach with weight-room and workout sessions for the players, as well as tape analysis.
+He assisted the head coach with weight room and workout sessions for the players, as well as tape analysis.
 He completed his master's in a year, and then planned to take a job as an assistant with a men's basketball team.
-However, Michelle Steele, the head coach of the team, resigned at the end of the 1996–97 season.
+However, Michelle Steele, the head coach of the women's team, resigned at the end of the 1996–97 season.
 The players approached the athletic director of Walsh, Jim Dennison, to push him to name Smesko to the head coaching position.
 It didn't take much pushing, as Dennison was supportive.
 Smesko accepted the position.

 The Cavaliers, who had been 105–117 under their prior coach, were not expected to be a strong team.
 They were picked to finish in sixth place in the nine-team Mid-Ohio Conference.
 Under Smesko, the team improved.
 In the Mid-Ohio Conference tournament, the team made it to the championship game, but lost to Shawnee State.
 The team assumed they needed a win to earn the automatic bid to the Division II tournament, so the players left to head home for spring break.
 However, the selection committee chose Walsh as the final bid to the 32-team postseason tournament.
 As the last team in the field, they were not expected to win a single game.
 Smesko's father did not consider making the drive to attend the tournament, held in Sioux City, Iowa.
 After winning their third game, Smesko called his father to let him know the Cavaliers were still playing.
 Despite a snowstorm, his father made the drive, which took ten hours, to reach the tournament.
 The team defeated Doane College in the semi-final, then faced Mary Hardin-Baylor in the championship game.
 Walsh scored a come-from-behind victory to secure the National Championship, the first time ever an unseeded team had won an NAIA National Championship.
-The accomplishment helped Semsko earn NAIA Coach of the Year honors.
+The accomplishment helped Smesko earn NAIA Coach of the Year honors.

+Maryland (1998–1999)

 Smesko accepted an assistant coaching position at Maryland in 1998.
 He served as an assistant under Chris Weller.
 He remained in that position for one season.

+IPFW (1999–2001)

 After that season, Smesko was hired by IPFW as the head coach of the women's basketball program.
 The Mastodons had gone 6–20 in 1997–98, and dropped to 2–24 in 1998–99.
-Under Smesko, the team improved to 13–14 in 1999–00, and improved again in the following year to produce a 19–8 record.
+Under Smesko, the team improved to 13–14 in 1999–2000, and improved again in the following year to produce a 19–8 record.